cmartinezgom/cmartinezgom.github.io/_pages/portfolio/racerloop.md

 <br>![full](/images/racerloop/ezgif-3-2279a6cc27.gif){: .align-center}

-- PlayFab: Implementation of PlayFab’s server initial login, user save and load along with their statistics, global leaderboards...
+- **Third Party APIs implementation**: Implementation of PlayFab’s server initial login, user save and load along with their statistics, global leaderboards...

-- Gameplay Systems: Player Orbital Camera with Spring Damper System, Ship’s hovering, Power Ups, Debug Renderer, AbstractInputs...
+- **Gameplay Systems**: Player Orbital Camera with Spring Damper System, Ship’s hovering, Power Ups, Debug Renderer, AbstractInputs, Dynamic Gravity System...
 <br>![full](/images/racerloop/ezgif-2-6595f0e17e.gif){: .align-center}
+<br>![full](/images/racerloop/ezgif-5-32998c4530.gif){: .align-center}

-- Testing Automation: Automatic Testing of the game using Unity Test Framework.
+- **Testing Automation**: Automatic Testing of the game using Unity Test Framework.

-- UI: Login, Leaderboards, Online and Lobby screens, as well as a general modular pop up error window.
+- **UI implementation**: Login, Leaderboards, Online and Lobby screens, as well as a general modular pop up error window.

-- Math Utils: Several math scripts for needs such as working with 2D lines or projected positions for AI tracking and pathfinding.
+- **Math Utils**: Several math scripts for needs such as working with 2D lines or projected positions for AI tracking and pathfinding.

-- Offline Build: Worked on adapting back-end services from the server into the file system.
+- **Offline Build**: Worked on adapting back-end services from the server into the file system.
 Just for events with no internet connection.

-- Dynamic Gravity System: Developed the dynamic gravity sistem for the zero-gravity races.
-<br>![full](/images/racerloop/ezgif-5-32998c4530.gif){: .align-center}

-- Simple VFX: Simple shaders and particles.
+- **Simple VFX**: Simple shaders and particles.

 {% include gallery.html caption="Images from the Racerloop.com webpage." %}